Introduction to Pluto

 • No macroeconomics will be taught during this week

-• Do not worry: this is a macroeconomics course, not a computational one
+• not a computational one

 1. Installing Julia